diggsweden/reusable-ci/README.md

 ## Introduction

-There are two main workflow chains:
+There are two main workflow chains (and a dev-release flow):

-1. **Pull Request Chain** - Runs on every PR and push
+1. **The Pull Request Chain** - Run on PR and push
    - Linting and code quality checks
    - Security scanning
    - License compliance